 Here is a comprehensive list of all the services with a rear access and the road they join on to.
 Several unbuilt services have been included if it was clear there would have been a rear access.

-UK services are listed first, with the three Irish examples at the end.
+UK services are listed first, with the five Irish examples at the end.

 - London Gateway - Ellesmere Avenue